UI automation carries the load

 The model

-Every layer gets a 0 to 100 health score from open-source tooling, the shape of your suite is scored against the ideal pyramid, and delivery health (CI feedback time, flake rate, parallelism) is scored beside it.
+Every layer earns a 0 to 100 health score from open-source tooling, and the shape of your suite is scored against the ideal pyramid.
+Those roll up into one composite score across four dimensions, weights configurable and the trend reported weekly, so it becomes the quality KPI your team steers by.

 Coverage